Horizontal Well Completions

 Banerjee received his BS in chemical engineering from Case Western Reserve University and MS in petroleum engineering from the University of Alaska Fairbanks.

-Aaron Burton is the business development manager for Unconventional Completions, a group primarily focused on the completion of shales and similar unconventional plays that require multistage hydraulic fracturing.
+Aaron Burton is the completion manager for the unconventional resources team, a group primarily focused on the completion of shales and similar unconventional plays that require multistage hydraulic fracturing.
 Burton joined Baker Hughes as a field engineer trainee for completion tools after graduation.
 During his tenure in operations, he has held the roles of field engineer, operations coordinator, and district engineer.
 He has completed wells in several unconventional plays in North America, including the Bakken, Marcellus, and the Lower Huron.

 Burton holds a BS in mechanical engineering from Mississippi State University.